 - Where do I go to get an Isle of Palms City license for my dog?

 - Isle of Palms Police Department, 30 J.C.
 Long Boulevard, 843-886-6522.
-Bring a copy of your dog's current rabies certificate and $5 cash per dog for property owners and residents.
+Bring a copy of your dog's current rabies certificate.
+There is no fee per dog for property owners and residents.

 - Do I need a license if I am just visiting?